YourY Network – creating a community for social entrepreneurs through events and networking

 Diversity and Inclusion came organic for us because of who we are.
 I’m an immigrant woman and my team has been very diverse over the years.
 It’s not something we think about or try to force, it just comes naturally because of our background.
 We started out by solving our own pain of having a social enterprise ecosystem that’s open and inclusive and now we are involving and solving society’s pain of getting more women to start working on their social innovation ideas.
 I think that’s what sets us apart, we are true to who we are.

 We have been able to connect people from all over the world at our networking events.
-So far we have organised 18 events (3 physical, pre pandemic and 15 online).
-We have spotlighted the work of 74 social entrepreneurs and 11 impact investors.
-Close to 1,000 people from all over the world have attended our networking events.
+So far we have organised more than 30 events.
+We have spotlighted the work of 100 social entrepreneurs and 11 impact investors.
+Close to 2,000 people from all over the world have attended our networking events.

 The Dublin startup ecosystem is the best, I have learnt so much from being a part of this community.
 I took so much inspiration from it in my work with YourY Network and my other work in Africa.
 Don’t get me wrong, it’s not perfect but it’s way better than most ecosystems.
 With YourY Network, everything happens very effortlessly and organic because I don’t overthink things and I know I don’t have to have everything figured out to do the things that need to be done.
 We just do them and learn in the process and evolve.